ABS In-Training Examination

-- If you have questions once you have received your individual score report, your program director can help with the interpretation of the results.
+- Upon receiving the score report, residents with questions should contact their program director, who can help with the interpretation of the results.
 The ABS will not discuss exam results with examinees.
 The ABS also will not regenerate any report as a result of miscoding of information, such as PGY level, program, etc. Any inquiries regarding the ABSITE must come directly from the program.

 Exam Irregularities Policy

-- The ABS announced in October 2014, and further updated in August 2015, a new policy regarding how irregularities in the ABSITE administration will be handled.
-The following policy will apply when the ABS, at its sole discretion, identifies exam irregularities or other security violations:
+- The ABS clarified in October 2014, and further updated in August 2015, how irregularities in the ABSITE administration will be handled.
+The following will apply when the ABS, at its sole discretion, identifies exam irregularities or other security violations:

-- The ABS will notify the program director of the individuals involved and request that he or she investigate the circumstances.
+- The ABS will notify the program director of the individuals involved and request that they investigate the circumstances.

 - The ABS will also notify the department chair and designated institutional official (DIO).

-- Exam scores will be invalidated for all individuals involved in the irrregularities and will not be reported to the program.
+- Exam scores will be considered invalid for all individuals involved in the irregularities and will not be reported to the program.

 - While the disciplinary consequences of the irregularities will be at the program director's discretion, the ABS will require program directors to provide a written report explaining their findings with regard to the irregularities and their decisions regarding the individuals concerned.

-- Following a subsequent offense, the ABS reserves the right to require that all residents in the program take future exams at a Pearson VUE testing center or similar facility at the program's expense.
+- Following a subsequent offense, the ABS reserves the right to require, at the program's expense, that all residents in the program take future exams at a Pearson VUE testing center or similar facility.

 Online ABSITE - Sample Test